-Supplementary Explanation Regulations which respect the position of stakeholder based on Company regulations, etc. In the established "Joshin Group Declaration and Action Plan", respect for the position of our stakeholders, including customers, business partners, shareholders, and employees, is stipulated.
+3. Status of efforts to respect the position of stakeholders Supplementary Explanation Regulations that respect the position of stakeholder through internal regulations, etc. In the established "Joshin Group Declaration and Action Plan", respect for the position of our stakeholders, including customers, business partners, shareholders, and employees, is stipulated.
 Implementation of environmental conservation activities, CSR activities, etc. The Company's head office building has acquired ISO 14001 certification, an international standard for environmental management systems, and the Factory Service Department of the Company's subsidiary Joshin Service Co., Ltd. has acquired ISO 9001 certification, an international standard for quality management activities.
-Furthermore, in the Company's efforts for responsible corporate activities, a rooftop garden "J-Garden" has been installed at the Company's head office building and a green parking lot "J-eco Parking" at the Kishiwada store and 48 other stores in order to mitigate the urban heat island effect.
+Furthermore, in the Company's efforts for responsible corporate activities, a rooftop garden "J-Garden" has been installed at the Company's head office building and a green parking lot "J-eco Parking" at the Kishiwada store and 49 other stores in order to mitigate the urban heat island effect.
 Our social mission is to maintain and create an environment where people in the local community can live in safety, comfortably, and in good health.
 As part of activities to promote the spread of energy-saving home appliances, Joshin participates in the "Smart Life Japan Promotion Forum", carries out sales promotion activities for energy-saving home appliances, actively promotes "energy conservation," "energy creation," and "energy storage," activities such as estimating the installation cost of household charging outlets for electric vehicles.
-In order to promote compliance and make policies regarding the social responsibilities which should be fulfilled by the Group, the Company has established the CSR Promotion Office under the direct control of the President, which holds CSR committee meetings and establishes the standard code of conduct for the Group.
+In order to promote compliance and make policies regarding the social responsibilities which should be fulfilled by the Group, the Company has established the CSR Promotion Office under the direct control of the President, which establishes the standard code of conduct for the Group through the operation of the Sustainability Committee.
 The Company has already enacted a basic policy on information security and a personal information protection policy, and has established an information security management system and a personal information protection management system.
 It is also expanding promotional activities for these across the entire Group in order to protect information assets, including the personal information of the customer.
-As a result, Joshin was certified by the Japan Information Processing Development Center (currently the Japan Institute for Promotion of Digital Economy and Community) with the "Privacy Mark" on April 25, 2005, the first for a large corporate retailer, and the mark has been used since May 13, 2005.
-Furthermore, a system to fulfill the social responsibilities of the stakeholders of the Group and to expand our promotion activities, the "Basic Policy on the Construction of the Internal Control System" was established in May 2006 (Last revision date May 11, 2017), the "Product Safety Voluntary Action Guidelines" in December 2007, etc. As a result, the Company was awarded the "Ministry of Economy, Trade and Industry, Product Safety Award" in the Large Retailer category in November 2008, November 2010, and November 2012, for three consecutive times, and was granted the newly established "Product Safety Gold Logo" for the first time in June 2014.
+As a result, Joshin was certified by the Japan Information Processing Development Center (currently the Japan Institute for Promoti expand our promotion activities, the "Basic Policy on the Construction of the Internal Control System" was established in May 2006 (Latest revision date December 21, 2021), the "Product Safety Voluntary Action Guidelines" in December 2007, etc. As a result, the Company was awarded the "Ministry of Economy, Trade and Industry, Product Safety Award" in the Large Retailer category in November 2008, November 2010, and November 2012, for three consecutive times, and was granted the newly established "Product Safety Gold Logo" for the first time in June 2014.
 In January 2017, Joshin became the first major retailer in Japan to acquire ISO 22301: 2012 certification, the international standard for Business Continuity Management Systems.
-In June 2006, the Company was the first home appliance retailer to publish a CSR report which summarized these efforts ("Joshin Integrated Report 2020" published in June 2020)
+In June 2006, the Company was the first home appliance retailer to publish a CSR report which summarized these efforts (Latest version "Integrated Report 2021" published in October 2021).
+Formulating policies for provision of information to stakeholders The Company stipulates the policy for disclosure of corporate information to stakeholders in the "Group Declaration on Actions" and informs all employees of the Group.
+Based on this provision, the Company has established an internal system to enable prompt, accurate, fair and timely disclosure to all stakeholders, including shareholders and investors, and provides information in a timely and appropriate manner through website, briefings for the financial results of the second

-IV Matters related to internal control systems, etc.

-1. Basic concept on internal control system and the status of its maintenance
+- IV.
+Matters related to internal control systems, etc. - 1.
+Basic concept on internal control system and the status of its maintenance